letoncse7/magento2-Custom-Attribute/README.md

 Step 2: Log in to your server using FTP or Cpanel.

-Step 3: Upload Fastbazzar (Magento 2 Payment Module) inside of app/code dirrectory.
+Step 3: Upload Fastbazzar  inside of app/code dirrectory.

 Step 4: Now Run the command line and go to your project root directory.